 With these growth plans come exciting opportunities for businesses in the emirate.
 Growing stock of commercial and residential premises present a growth market for real estate services firms, while increased tourism will benefit the hospitality industry.
 Already, Starwood hotels has prepared for this growth by opening a 349-room, five-star Sheraton in the emirate, its 25th hotel in the UAE.

 The new Al Saja’a Industrial Oasis offers further opportunities for light industry, with 14 million square feet of space located near to the emirate’s international airport and the Al Hamriyah Port.
-Healy Consultants Group PLC assists businesses with entering the Sharjah market, as well as with the wider UAE, and can help your business to set up as quickly as possible.
+Healy Consultants Group assists businesses with entering the Sharjah market, as well as with the wider UAE, and can help your business to set up as quickly as possible.

-To learn more about how Healy Consultants Group PLC helps with business registration in Sharjah, visit our website or write to our experts at
+To learn more about how Healy Consultants Group helps with business registration in Sharjah, visit our website or write to our experts at

 Photo by Cazz, available under a Creative Commons Attribution 2.0 Generic (CC BY 2.0) license.